joshlong/joshlong.github.io-content/content/abstracts.md

 ## Bootiful Kafka: Get the Message!

 Hi, Spring fans!
 I once met Dave Chapelle (no, not _that_ Dave Chapelle!), who was a legend from the messaging industry.
 He worked on SonicMQ and a bunch of other famous messaging initiatives.
 He also wrote _the_ O'Reilly book on the Java Messaging Service.
 I met him once, asked him to sign my copy of the book.
 He wrote, "Get the message!" and then signed it.
 I always loved him for that.
 And that's what I want you to do.
 Spring Boot and Apache Kafka are leaders in their respective fields and it's no surprise that they work well together.
 Join me, Spring Developer Advocate [Josh Long (@starbuxman)](https://twitter.com/starbuxman) and we'll look at how to use Spring Boot and Apache Kafka to build better, scalable systems and services so that you, too, can _get the message_!

+## Bootiful GraalVM

+My first favorite place is production.
+I love production.
+You love production.
+And I don’t know anything that makes it easier to survive and thrive in production than Spring and GraalVM!

+In this session, join me -  Spring Developer Advocate Josh Long - and we’ll look at some of the amazing ways that Spring and GraalVM are an insurmountable win for your JVM applications in 2025.
+Experience blazingly fast startup, better security, and lower footprint for greener and cheaper production deployments!